anniepineda/taskmaster/README.md

 On the Task detail activity, if there is a file that is an image associated with a particular Task, that image should be displayed within that activity.
 (If the file is any other type, you should display a link to it.)

+## Feature Task (lab 38)

+### Task Model
+Create a function that accepts an adjacency list as a graph, and conducts a depth first traversal.
+Without utilizing any of the built-in methods available to your language, return a collection of nodes in their pre-order depth-first traversal order.